 Most of the Ermou street stores are closed on Sundays, apart from the dates mentioned above.
 That said, I have occasionally seen some of them being open on a few other Sundays as well.

 If you want to go shopping on Ermou, your best bet is weekdays, when opening hours are quite long.
 Bigger businesses are open from 9.00 to 21.00 on weekdays, and they close somewhere around 18.00 – 20.00 on Saturdays.
 Smaller stores typically close around 15.00 – 16.00 on Mondays, Wednesdays and Saturdays.

 If you are in Athens on a Sunday and you like street markets, you are in for a treat.
 The Monastiraki flea market is full-on!
-This Athens street market is the best place in central Athens to get your fix on antiques and random bric-a-brac.
+For some people, it’s one of the best reasons to visit Athens.

-You can also find some antiques stores in the nearby Psiri area, on the other side of Ermou street.
-Apart from stores, you will also see random stalls and street vendors.
+You can also find some antiques stores in the nearby Psiri area, across the street from Ermou street.
+Apart from shops, you will also see random stalls and street vendors.

 The Monastiraki flea market hours aren’t exactly set in stone.
 Some street vendors might set up their stalls as early as 5 am.
 Many of them will still be around until the late afternoon or early evening.

 You can spend ten minutes or several hours around the Monastiraki Athens flea market.
 Sunday is the best day to visit if you are after antiques, but most other stores are open every day.

-Other Athens markets Sunday
+Other Athens markets on Sundays